The Hidden Costs of Owning an Investment Property Most People Ignore

 1. Land Tax & Growing Levies

-State governments continue to look for revenue, and investment properties are an obvious target.
-Land tax thresholds can change, and if you own multiple properties, these bills can jump from annoying to deal-breaking quickly.
+State governments are always looking for ways to make money, and investment properties are an easy target.
+Land tax rules can change, and if you own more than one place, those bills can go from annoying to “how am I going to pay this?” real quick.

 2. The “Compliance” Trap